BettercareHealth/bettercare/nc/nc-1.md

 ### 1-k Look for the vocal cords with the laryngoscope

-1. Pull the laryngoscope blade into a 90 degree position so that the light is switched on.
+1. Pull the laryngoscope blade into a 90&nbsp;degree position so that the light is switched on.
 Make sure that the bulb is tightly screwed in and that the correct blade is used.
 2. Hold the laryngoscope in your left hand (even if you are right handed).
 3. With the infant lying supine (back down), and the infant’s head towards you in the correct position for mask ventilation, place the blade into the infant’s mouth.
 Always keep the base of the blade to the left of the mouth with the tip of the blade in the midline of the tongue.
 Throughout the procedure the tip of the blade must always remain in the midline.
 See Figure 1-F.
 4. Slowly move the tip of the blade along the back of the tongue until you can see the infant’s epiglottis.
 The epiglottis is about 1 cm long and is in the midline.
 It hangs down from the wall of the pharynx to cover the opening of the larynx (the glottis).
 If your view is obstructed by mucus, suction the pharynx with a catheter held in your right hand.
 5. Place the tip of the laryngoscope blade in the hollow just before the epiglottis (i.e. the vallecula).
 The epiglottis must always remain in view.
 One of the commonest mistakes is to push the blade in too far, beyond the epiglottis.
 It is important to initially look for the epiglottis rather than the vocal cords.
 See Figure 1-G.
 6. Now use the laryngoscope to lift the epiglottis out of the way so that the vocal cords and glottis can be seen.
 It is important to lift the laryngoscope upwards and not to pull the handle back towards you, as this may damage the infant’s upper gum.
 Slight downward pressure on the infant’s throat with the little finger of your left hand may make the vocal cords and glottis easier to see.
 This is called cricoid pressure.
 See Figure 1-H.
 7. The larynx (vocal cords and glottis) is a triangular structure and, therefore, is easy to recognise.
 The two sides of the triangle are formed by the vocal cords.
 The vocal cords tend to move apart when the infant breathes out.
 If the cords are in spasm against one another, they can be separated by gently squeezing the infant’s chest.
 The most important step in intubation is to get a good view of the vocal cords.
 The opening between the vocal cords is the glottis.
-This is where the endotracheal tube must be inserted.
+This is where the endotracheal tube&nbsp;must be inserted.
 See Figure 1-I.

 ### 1-l Introducing the endotracheal tube